Dan Engel: Career

 In 2015, Engel co-founded Mobile1st, serving as its first CEO.
-The principal product of Mobile1st was Mobilizer Mobile Performance Platform, which enabled companies to manage, monitor, and improve their mobile web page performance across popular mobile devices.[15]
-[16] Mobile1st now focuses on improving mobile conversion rate for e-commerce companies.
+The principal product of Mobile1st was Mobilizer Mobile Performance Platform, which enabled companies to manage, monitor, and improve their mobile web page performance across popular mobile devices.
+Mobile1st now focuses on improving mobile conversion rate for e-commerce companies.

 In 2020, Engel launched Santa Barbara Venture Partners (SBVP), a venture capital investment fund that helps its portfolio companies with marketing and customer acquisition.
 SBVP employs strict guidelines for most companies in which it invests.
-Those criteria include: the company must have “already conquered product-market fit and [be] generating at least $3 million in annual revenue.”
+Those criteria include: the company must have "already conquered product-market fit and [be] generating at least $3 million in annual revenue."
 By June 2022, SBVP had invested in nine firms, with its support averaging $850,000 per investment.

+In 2024, SBVP employed a strategy for producing profitability for investors far in an advance of any selling of its investments (or "exit") that might occur in the future.
+Featured in the Wall Street Journal, the firm's strategy entailed selling either in the secondary market or into a new investment round a small portion of one or more of its already-profitable investments and then returning those profits to investors.
+For instance, in March of 2024, SBVP sold one tenth of its holdings in Rad AI, a software platform helping automate radiology reports using generative AI.
+From this early exit, SBVP gained a gross return on investment of 142 percent.

 Prior to building start-ups, Engel's business passion was the investment management industry.
 Starting in high school with Smith Barney, he had a variety of internships.
 Following Smith Barney, he worked with Sanford C. Bernstein (today Alliance Bernstein), creating their first website.

 At the age of 19, Engel sought out and learned from legendary investor Philip L. Carret, founder of one of the first mutual funds in 1928.
 During college, he interned for four years at Merrill Lynch, working along Jim Mangum, a veteran value investor who became his mentor.
 Later, at Fidelity Investments' Fund Management and Research Company (FMR), Engel worked with some of the industry's investment industry legends, including Ned Johnson, Peter Lynch, William Danoff, and others.